openedx-unsupported/xblock-discussion/README.md

 Development
 -----------

-Node.js and npm are required to be able to compile the coffeescript files into javascript.
+Node.js and npm are required to be able to compile and combine the coffeescript files into a single minified javascript file.

 Install the node.js coffeescript module: